Ashokkumar-Programmer/BlueScope_Training/README.md

 Task 8: (27/01/2025) - Using Maven to traversal the XML file data and print it one by one.

 Task 9: (27/01/2025) - Using Maven to Mapping JSON data to XML using FreeMarker Template Language (FTL)

+Task 10: (28/01/2025) - Using Maven to Mapping XML data to JSON using FreeMarker Template, modify the output of Task 9 and learn new concepts in FreeMarker Template Language.